Digitization

 Further Reading on the Digitization Process

-1 – Select
+Step 1 – Select

 Selecting a collection to digitize is a multi-faceted process that takes into account copyright, the institution’s collection development policy, and its current and potential users, among other factors.